 Steve & I are the King and Queen of wanting to do things a little different.
 This year, we were so busy with work, we thought we would come up with a DIY Christmas tree that wowed without all the fuss.
 And after we dropped by the Christmas tree lot and saw how much a tree would cost, we knew we could do better.
 (Santa is watching, after all. 😉 Oh, and our kids and grandkids.)
-We had gotten inspired by beautiful outdoor light displays, and alternative Christmas trees we saw in high end resorts and hotels.
-So, we got to work to make a simple DIY Christmas tree made using only firefly lights!
+We had gotten inspired by beautiful outdoor light displays, and alternative Christmas trees we see every December in high end resorts and hotels.
+So, we got to work to make a simple DIY Christmas tree made of firefly lights!
 Here is how you can make one too, for less than $60!

-DIY Christmas Tree Made Using Firefly Lights – Tutorial
+DIY Christmas Tree Made of Firefly Lights – Tutorial

 This DIY Christmas tree only took a few easy supplies, most of which you can get at the craft store or home improvement store.

 — 4’x4′ piece of pressboard, plywood, or MDF as a base.
 (We used two 2’x4′ pieces)